kelsiwilson/Financial-Consumer-Complaint/README.md

 4. Can you learn anything from the complaints with untimely responses?

 ## Procedures
-1. Load the dataset into Excel, check for duplicates, missing values, and blanks
+Step 1: Loaded the dataset into Excel; checked for duplicates, missing values, and blanks

-2. I extract the month and year from the delivered date
+Step 2: Extract the Month and Year from the delivery date

-3. Create a pivot table to get the objectives and insight
+Step 3: Created a pivot table to analyze objectives and extract insights

-4. Create a dashboard for visualization and to get my findings
+Step 4: Built a dashboard for visualization and to present findings
 ![Screenshot 2025-05-03 200332](https://github.com/user-attachments/assets/e7b4744a-2a8f-48f6-8266-d5ea04ec8872)

 ## Insights

-1. Yes, from my findings, July and August have the most complaints, as the years 2022 and 2023 have lots of complaints.
+Peak Complaint Months: July and August, particularly in 2022 and 2023

-2. Products with the most complaints are checking and savings accounts and the most common issue is managing the account.
+Most Complained Products: Checking and savings accounts, with account management issues

-3. Complaints are mostly closed with an explanation
+Complaint Resolution: Most complaints are closed with an explanation

-4. Untimely responses may correlate with higher  customer dissatisfaction.
+Customer Dissatisfaction: Delays in responses may lead to higher dissatisfaction
 ## Recommendation
 1. I suggest you add temporary support staff or self-service tools during peak times
 2. Launch product-specific education campaigns or service audits